Dan has been an auto mechanic, truck driver, engineer, and many other things.

-- Remove the hood: 4 12mm bolts hold the hood to the hinges.
+- Remove the hood: Four 12 mm bolts hold the hood to the hinges.
 Protect the hood and your windshield with a blanket or pad.
 Loosen these 4 bolts and then with an assistant holding open the hood, remove the bolts and set the hood aside.

 - Disconnect the battery cables.

 - Drain the coolant from the radiator and engine.
-There is a petcock at the bottom of the radiator on the drivers side.
+There is a petcock at the bottom of the radiator on the driver side.
 To ease reaching it, remove the fan shroud first.
 Do this by popping out the four upholstery tabs that hold on the lower metal portion of the shroud to the plastic upper portion.
 Once the tabs are removed, the lower shroud pulls out easily.
-Then using a 10mm wrench or large phillips screwdriver, remove the 4 screws holding on the plastic portion of the fan shroud.
-If you don't want to make a big mess when draining the coolant, remove the font skid plate first.
+Then using a 10 mm wrench or large Phillips screwdriver, remove the 4 screws holding on the plastic portion of the fan shroud.
+If you don't want to make a big mess when draining the coolant, remove the front skid plate first.

 Engine Removal WITH the Manual Transmission